Skilled Regional Nominated (Provisional) (Subclass 489) visa and Skilled Nominated (Subclass 190) visas

 You must provide:

-- a completed Northern Territory (NT) Government Subclass 489 and 190 nomination application form:
+- a completed online application for the Northern Territory (NT) Government Subclass 489 and 190 nomination

-- a certified copy of your skills assessment, from the relevant Australian skills assessment and assessing authority, for the skilled occupation you have nominated
+- a clear colour copy of your skills assessment, from the relevant Australian skills assessment and assessing authority, for the skilled occupation you have nominated

 - a detailed current copy of your curriculum vitae or resume